bsdpot/potluck/mastodon-s3/README.md

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.

+The MYSECRETKEY parameter is an optional passed-in secret key for the `.env.production` value `SECRET_KEY_BASE`.

+The MYOTPSECRET parameter is an optional passed-in OTP key for the `.env.production` value `OTP_SECRET`.

+The MYVAPIDPRIVATEKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PRIVATE_KEY`.

+The MYVAPIDPUBLICKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PUBLIC_KEY`.

 # Usage

 ## Secret Key

-A secret key is generated and stored in a file in persistent storage at `/mnt/mastodon/private/secret.key`
+A secret key is passed in, or generated, and stored in a file in persistent storage at `/mnt/mastodon/private/secret.key`

 On reboot or an upgraded pot image, this file will be read to configure the `mastodon` settings.

 ## OTP Key

-An OTP key is generated and stored in a file in persistent storage at `/mnt/mastodon/private/otp.key`
+An OTP key is passed-in, or generated, and stored in a file in persistent storage at `/mnt/mastodon/private/otp.key`

 On reboot or an upgraded pot image, this file will be read to configure the `mastodon` settings.

 ## Vapid Keys

-Vapid private/public keys are stored in a file in persistent storage at `/mnt/mastodon/private/vapid.keys`
+Vapid private/public keys are passed in, or generated, and stored in a file in persistent storage at `/mnt/mastodon/private/vapid.keys`

 On reboot or an upgraded pot image, this file will be read to configure the `mastodon` settings.